• Mark Rossi

 • Lab Site URL

-The Rossi laboratory studies how distributed neural circuits control feeding and motivation.
-The lab is particularly interested in how diet influences the function of hypothalamic circuitry and how it may be modified in obesity.
-We use a combination of deep brain two-photon calcium imaging, electrophysiology, and genetic tools to perturb and observe neural activity.
+The goal of our lab is to understand how distributed neural circuits control feeding and motivation in health and disease.
+We are particularly interested in how diet influences the function of hypothalamic circuitry and how it may be modified in obesity and by developmental programming.
+We use a combination of deep brain two-photon calcium imaging, electrophysiology, and genetic tools to perturb and observe neural activity in vivo and in vitro.

 Publications